 Description

-These strawberry pecan jam bars are soft and chewy, with a perfect combination of nutty, fruity and sweet!
-Strawberry jam sandwiched between layers of pecan cookie dough and topped with an almond drizzle- these are simple and delicious!
+These strawberry pecan jam bars are soft and chewy, with a perfect combination of nutty, fruity & sweet!
+Strawberry jam sandwiched between layers of pecan cookie dough- these are simple and delicious!

 Ingredients